-- 1 Require a spare paddle. - 2 Bailer if no foot pump. - 3 Life Jacket must be worn (Inflatable PFD's are not acceptable for racing). - 4 If required by the Race Director, have a mobile phone with any app deemed appropriate downloaded to the phone i.e.Safetrx.
+- 1 Require a spare paddle. - 2 Bailer if no foot pump. - 3 Life Jacket must be worn (Inflatable PFD's are acceptable for racing providing they have been inspected and approved by the Club, per Rule 8.6). - 4 If required by the Race Director, have a mobile phone with any app deemed appropriate downloaded to the phone i.e.Safetrx.